Koreans in India: Religion and pilgrimage to India

 Sarnath, where Gautama Buddha first taught the Dharma, has long been a popular destination for travelling Korean Buddhists, as in the case of Hyecho's 8th-century pilgrimage there.

 Memorial of Heo Hwang-ok in Ayodhya, is visited by a large number of Koreans, especially around jesa in April, to pay tribute to Queen Heo Hwang-ok as she is considered an ancestor to large number of Koreans.
 She was supposedly of Indian-origin from Ayodhya and had traveled to Korea to marry King Suro of Geumgwan Gaya in 48 CE.
-Over 6 million Koreans, especially of Gimhae Gim clan, Gimhae Heo clan, and Incheon Yi clan, believe Queen Heo to be their ancestor.
-Her association with Ayodhya is based on the book "Heo Hwang-ok Route: From India to Gaya of Korea" by a Senior Archeologist and Emeritus Professor at Hanyang University, Kim Byung-mo, which has been called speculative by some critics.
+Over 6 million Koreans, especially of Gimhae Kim clan, Gimhae Heo clan, and Incheon Lee clan, believe Queen Heo to be their ancestor.
+Her association with Ayodhya is based on the book Heo Hwang-ok Route: From India to Gaya of Korea by a senior archeologist and emeritus professor at Hanyang University, Kim Byung-mo, which has been called speculative by some critics.

 Koreans have formed a number of Christian churches in India, including three in New Delhi, two in Chennai, and one in Mumbai.
 Local Christian denominations also have Korean members, as in Pune, where the Church of North India began offering Korean-language services from 2005.
 Some Koreans also attend English-language Christian services, but where numbers permit, they have broken off to hold their own services in Korean.